 The results of marker detection for the blurred images and the defocused images are shown in Figure 5.
-The top images in Figure 5 are the ones of 90th frame in the movie.
+The top images in Figure 5 are the ones of 67^{th} frame in the movie.
 Figures 5(b) and 5(c) are examples of blurred images and Figures 5(d) and 5(e) are defocused ones.
 ARToolKit could not detect markers in blurred images with $\sigma_t = 7.0$ and defocused images with $\sigma_x = 7.0$ of Figure 5.
 ARToolKit markers tend to be detected on farther positions in defocused images.
+The position of mono-spectrum markers were estimated more correctly than those of ARToolKit markers.

-Figure 6(a) shows the average error of the extracted four corners from the blurred images in case that the marker was extracted using ARToolKit.
+Figure 6(a) shows the average error of the extracted four corners from the blurred images when the marker was extracted using ARToolKit.
 We assumed that the correct position of the corners of the marker was the one estimated with ARToolKit from the original observed images without blurring or defocusing.
 The error was calculated for the estimated position from the blurred or defocused images.
 The error is infinity when no marker is detected.

 Figure 6(a) shows that the ARToolKit marker and the mono-spectrum marker could be detected the all frames.
-Since blurring makes it difficult to detect edges perpendicular to the moving direction of the camera, ARToolKit gave a larger error.
-The error of the mono-spectrum marker was not negligible, although it was smaller than that of ARToolKit.
-The combined use of the mono-spectrum marker and the ARToolKit marker can accurately extract the marker.
+Since blurring makes it difficult to detect edges perpendicular to the moving direction of the camera, mono-spectrum marker gave a smaller error, although it was not negligible.
 When more blurred as shown in Figure 6(b), the markers could not be detected in several frames since the low-frequency components of the mono-spectrum marker were severely attenuated with significant blurring.
 The average and variance of the error are listed in Figure 7(a).
-Note that the frames of ARToolKit were not used in this case.

 Figure 6(c) shows the errors in defocused images.
 Although the ARToolKit marker could be detected in all frames, the error was large on average.
-The mono-spectrum marker was extracted in all frames, and the error was smaller than the error of ARToolKit.
+The monospectrum marker was extracted in all frames, and the error was smaller than the error of ARToolKit.
 Image defocusing makes the ARToolKit marker appear smaller and results in a larger error.
 The error of the mono-spectrum marker is the same level as in the case of image blurring.
-When more defocused as shown in Figure 6(d), the ARToolKit marker was not detected in several frames, since the lowfrequency components were severely attenuated as well as the case of blurring.
-The optimal solution is to combine mono-spectrum markers and ARToolKit markers, as they have complementary strengths.
+When more defocused as shown in Figure 6(d), both of markers were not detected in several frames, since the low-frequency components were severely attenuated as well as the case of blurring.

-Processing times are listed in Figure 7(b).
+Processing times for our mono-spectrum marker approach are listed in Figure 7(b).
 For 640×480 pixel images, 15 or more frames were processed per second, so the operation was almost real-time.
 We used two pairs of vertical and horizontal band-pass filters for the signal with a period of 7 to 15 pixels and the ones with a period of 15 to 31 pixels in the above experiments.
 More filters gives a wider depth range of detection, but also uses more processing time.
 Consequently, we examined the change in processing time by varying the number of filters.
 Since a bandpass filter with a period of 31 to 63 pixels was employed as the third one, the 3×3 marker can be observed as 189×189 pixels.
 Figure 7(b) shows the relationship between the number of pairs of filters and the processing time.
-For the image resolution of 640×480 pixels, the processing time was 5.3 ms per band-pass filter on average.
-For 320×240 pixel images, the processing time was 1.5 ms per band-pass filter on average.
+For the image resolution of 640×480 pixels, the processing time was 5.1 ms per band-pass filter on average.
+For 320×240 pixel images, the processing time was 1.2 ms per band-pass filter on average.